Monthly Updates for you!

 We are having fun and growing as learners!

-Students have begun reading and analyzing non-fiction as we move into new Reading and Writing Units of Study!
+Students will begin reading and analyzing non-fiction as we move into new Reading and Writing Units of Study!
 As students become familiar with text features and structure, our focus will then be on Westward Expansion as we tie American History/Social Studies into our research!
 As the marking period continues and even as the third marking period begins, students will be authoring non-fiction books based on research and using skills learned in class!

-January, 2024:
+January, 2025:

-We welcome 2024 and look forward to the excitement and new learning that is to come!
+We welcome 2025 and look forward to the excitement and new learning that is to come!

 Reader's Workshop: